-The FCC’s Third Report and Order on small cell wireless deployment was issued in September 2018.
-The goal of the Order is to remove any blocks that prevent the rollout of 5G.
+The goal of the FCC’s Third Report and Order on small cell wireless deployment, issued in September 2018, is to remove any blocks that could prevent or hinder the continued rollout of 5G.

 A major obstacle the FCC identified is the cost of deployment.
-The commission said its order prohibits excessive fees previously charged by some local governments, and sets rules to make small cell deployment a more uniform process across the country.
+The commission said its order is prohibiting excessive fees previously charged by some local governments, and sets rules to make small cell deployment a more uniform process across the country.

-High-speed 5G will be the first giant leap in wireless broadband service in about a decade, since 4G enabled the rise of the $950 billion app economy.
+High-speed 5G has been the first giant leap in wireless broadband service in about a decade, since 4G enabled the rise of the $950 billion app economy.
 “We have the strongest wireless economy in the world because we won the race to 4G…5G is about our leadership for the next decade,” according to FCC Commissioner Brendan Carr.
-Exorbitant costs could slow deployment enough to derail efforts to stay ahead.

 The order also targets another obstacle: local restrictions.
 Some cities have practically banned small cell attachments in the public right of way.
-The FCC affirmed cities’ rights to impose restrictions for aesthetic and safety reasons, but its order limits those restrictions to ensure they do not shut down small cell deployment.
+The FCC affirmed cities’ rights to impose restrictions for aesthetic and safety reasons, but its order requires those restrictions to be reasonable.

-This blog will take a look at how the FCC order addresses cost of deployment and local restrictions.
+Let’s examine how the FCC order has been addressing cost of deployment and local restrictions.

 Reigning in Fees